rimom/itchy-microframework/README.md

 1. Write Unit test for All classes **<-Current step**
 2. Fix localhost loop
-3. Make sure that the code follow SOLID principles
+3. Make sure that the classes follow SOLID principles
 4. Implement a library for input validations
 5. Implement a template manager **(Twig)**
 6. Implement HTTP Message following PSR-7